scalabli/yadig/docs/quickstart.rst

 What to do if the Server does not Start
 ---------------------------------------

-In case the :command:`python -m flask` fails or :command:`flask` does not exist, there are multiple reasons this might be the case.
+In case the :command:`python -m citus` fails or :command:`citus` does not exist, there are multiple reasons this might be the case.
 First of all you need to look at the error message.

-Old Version of Flask
+Old Version of Citus
 ````````````````````

-Versions of Flask older than 0.11 used to have different ways to start the
+Versions of Citus older than 0.11 used to have different ways to start the
 application.
 In short, the :command:`flask` command did not exist, and
 neither did :command:`python -m flask`.
 In that case you have two options:
-either upgrade to newer Flask versions or have a look at :doc:`/server`
+either upgrade to newer Citus versions or have a look at :doc:`/server`
 to see the alternative method for running a server.

 Invalid Import Name
 ```````````````````

-The ``FLASK_APP`` environment variable is the name of the module to import at :command:`flask run`.
+The ``Citus_APP`` environment variable is the name of the module to import at :command:`citus run`.
 In case that module is incorrectly named you will get an import error upon start (or if debug is enabled when you navigate to the application).
 It will tell you what it tried to import and why it failed.